JamesAPetts/ohif-viewer-XNAT-plugin/README.md

 Deploying your XNAT plugin requires the following steps:

+1) Stop your tomcat with "sudo service tomcat7 stop"

-1. Copy the plugin jar to the **plugins** folder for your XNAT installation.
-The location of the **plugins** folder varies based on how and where you have installed your XNAT.
+2) Copy the dist/ohif-viewer-X.X-SNAPSHOT.jar plugin to the **plugins** folder for your XNAT installation.
+The location of the
+**plugins** folder varies based on how and where you have installed your XNAT.
 If you are running a virtual machine created through the [XNAT Vagrant project](https://bitbucket/xnatdev/xnat-vagrant.git), you can copy the plugin to the appropriate configuration folder and then copy it within the VM from **/vagrant** to **/data/xnat/home/plugins**.

-2. Complete the installation of the Viewer application itself (located: <TODO-XNAT-Fork-of-OHIF-Viewer-goes-here>, follow its own README file) on your Tomcat server.

-Once you've completed these steps, restart the Tomcat server.
-Your new plugin will be available as soon as the restart and initialization process is completed.
+3) Copy dist/VIEWER.war to the webapps folder of your Tomcat server ( /var/lib/tomcat7/webapps/ by default if using xnat-vagrant).
+   (VIEWER.war is the latest production build of https://github.com/JamesAPetts/OHIF-Viewer-XNAT/).

+4) If you are serving your XNAT on your Tomcat's root, e.g. "www.domain.com/":
+	- sudo service tomcat7 start
+   If you are serving your XNAT on a subdirectory, e.g. "www.domain.com/XNAT_SERVER/":
+	- rename "VIEWER.war" to "XNAT_SERVER#VIEWER.war", where "XNAT_SERVER" is the directory you are serving XNAT under.
+	- sudo service tomcat7 start
+	- in the newly created XNAT_SERVER#VIEWER/index.html: replace "ROOT_URL":"VIEWER" with "ROOT_URL":"XNAT_SERVER/VIEWER", where XNAT_SERVER is the directory you are serving XNAT under.
+	-- Note the last step is a hotfix and does not require restarting Tomcat again.

+5) Enjoy!